kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 ## Architecture

-The reports-server solves the problem of scalability of policy reports by storing policy reports outside of etcd in a relational database.
+Reports server solves the problem of scalability of policy reports by storing policy reports outside of etcd in a relational database.
 This has the following advantages:

 1. Alleviation of the etcd + API server load and capacity limitations.
 2. Common report consumer workflows can be more efficient.